 (b) Within 48 hours, but not later than required by the resident’s condition, after a significant change in a resident’s condition; and

-(c) Within 48 hours of a delegating nurse/case manager delegating nurse’s determination that a new Resident Assessment Tool needs to be completed.
+(c) Within 48 hours of a delegating nurse’s determination that a new Resident Assessment Tool needs to be completed.

 (3) If the previous Resident Assessment Tool did not indicate the need for awake overnight staff, each reassessment or review of the assessment shall include documentation as to whether awake overnight staff is required due to a change in the resident's condition.